pywbem/pywbemtools/docs/introduction.rst

   - ``wget`` - Download tool.
 Can be installed using the OS-level package manager for the platform.

 .. _`Installation with pip`:

 Installation with pip
 ^^^^^^^^^^^^^^^^^^^^^

-When using Python 2, install OS-level packages needed by the pywbem package:
+When using pywbem versions before 1.0.0 on Python 2, install the OS-level packages needed by the pywbem package as follows:

 * On native Windows: